On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Numerical Results

 In addition to the analytic results of Theorems~\ref{th:1} and \ref{th:2}, we have performed a computer search to compute the exact values for $d(q,m)$ and $h(q,m)$ for small values of $q$ and $m$.
 The results are summarized in Table~\ref{table:arrayLDPC}, where the entries that appear in bold are new results.
 Results from the literature have also been included with an explicit reference.

-For $m=6$, we have computed the exact value of $d(q,6)$ for $q \leq 19$.
-For larger values of $q$, we have run the exhaustive algorithm from \cite{ros09,ros12} with an upper weight threshold of $16$ without finding any codewords.
-From the upper bound from Theorem~\ref{th:1} and the fact that these codes are even-weight codes, we can conclude that the minimum distance, for $23 \leq q \leq 79$, is either $18$ or $20$.
+For $m=6$, we have computed the exact values of $d(q,m)$ and $h(q,m)$ for $q \leq 19$.
+For larger values of $q$, we have run the exhaustive algorithm from \cite{ros09,ros12} with an upper weight/size threshold of $16$ without finding any codewords or stopping sets.
+From the upper bound of Theorem~\ref{th:1} and the fact that these codes are even-weight codes, we can conclude that the minimum distance, for $23 \leq q \leq 79$, is either $18$ or $20$.
 Furthermore, extensive minimum distance calculations using the probabilistic algorithm from \cite{tom07} for several values of $q \geq 23$, indicate that the minimum distance is indeed $20$ for $q \geq 23$, from which it follows that the upper bound from Theorem~\ref{th:1} appears to be tight.

-For $m=7$, we have only been able to compute the exact value for $q=7$ and $11$ using the exhaustive algorithm from \cite{ros09,ros12}.
-For $q=13$, we were able to run the exhaustive algorithm from \cite{ros09,ros12} with an upper weight threshold of $16$.
-In addition, we found a codeword of weight $20$ using the probabilistic algorithm from \cite{tom07}, from which (and the fact that the array LDPC codes are even-weight codes) we can conclude that the minimum distance is either $18$ or $20$.
-For larger values of $q$, $17 \leq q \leq 29$, the probabilistic algorithm from \cite{tom07} has provided the estimates (in the form of upper bounds) in Table~\ref{table:arrayLDPC}.
-Note that even if the results are formally stated as upper bounds, the algorithm from \cite{tom07} indicates that the estimates are indeed likely to give the exact values, which indicates that the bound from Theorem~\ref{th:2} is in fact tight (for instance, $q=17$ gives a minimum distance of $24$ with very high probability).
-For the high values of $q$ ($31 \leq q \leq 79$), Theorem~\ref{th:2} has provided the estimates (in the form of upper bounds).
+For $m=7$, we have been able to compute the exact values of $d(q,m)$ and $h(q,m)$ for $q=7$, $11$, and $13$.
+For $q=13$, we were able to run the exhaustive algorithm from \cite{ros09,ros12} with an upper weight threshold of $18$ without finding any codewords.
+In addition, we found a codeword of weight $20$ using the probabilistic algorithm from \cite{tom07}, from which (and the fact that the array LDPC codes are even-weight codes) we can conclude that the minimum distance is indeed $20$.
+For larger values of $q$, $17 \leq q \leq 29$, the probabilistic algorithm from \cite{tom07} has provided the upper bounds in Table~\ref{table:arrayLDPC}.
+Note that even if the results are formally stated as upper bounds, the algorithm from \cite{tom07} indicates that the upper bounds are indeed likely to give the exact values, which again indicates that the bound from Theorem~\ref{th:2} is in fact tight (for instance, $q=17$ gives a minimum distance of $24$ with very high probability).
+For the high values of $q$ ($31 \leq q \leq 79$), Theorem~\ref{th:2} has provided the upper bounds.
+The lower bounds on $d(q,7)$ and $h(q,7)$, for $q \geq 17$, have been established by running the exhaustive algorithm from \cite{ros09,ros12} with an upper weight/size threshold of $16/17$ for $q=17$ and $19$ and an upper weight/size threshold of $16$ for $q \geq 23$ without finding any codewords or stopping sets.